 Conclusion

 The phenomenon of why people with Tourette Syndrome swear, specifically the tic known as coprolalia, is a complex interplay of neurological factors, environmental influences, and social context.
-While it is a symptom that affects only a minority of individuals with TS, it can have a significant impact on their lives.
+Still, while it is a symptom that affects only a minority of individuals with TS, it can have a significant impact on their lives.
 By understanding the neurological underpinnings of coprolalia and the challenges faced by those who experience it, we can move towards greater empathy and support.